What Is a Good Customer Effort Score and How Can You Earn One?

 With the high costs of employee turnover – as much as 2.5 times an employee’s salary depending on the role – it makes sense to take steps to reduce attrition.
 When agents are empowered to deliver a better customer experience, they feel better about their jobs, and their intent to remain increases by up to 17%.

 Companies achieve good customer effort scores when they find ways to streamline the customer experience, eliminating any processes that waste a customer’s time or create duplicate work.
-Technologies that have been proven to raise CES include:
+Technologies that have been proven to raise CES (customer effort score) include:

-Interactive voice response (IVR) – this widely used technology enables a customer to interact with the company’s computer system through the use of speech recognition and their phone keypad.
+Interactive voice response is a widely used technology that enables a customer to interact with the company’s computer system through the use of speech recognition and their phone keypad.
 IVR instructs customers on how to proceed, directs queries to the proper departments and reduces hold times.

 Self-service allows customers to help themselves at the times most convenient to them.
 Self-service channels can include an automated chat functionality for quick issue resolution or a regularly updated knowledge base with FAQs, each reducing call volumes and increasing efficiencies.